-Part 2 L.N.
-104 of 2015 Section 2 · B1653

-- (a) on conviction on indictment to a fine and to imprisonment for 7 years; or - (b) on summary conviction to a fine at level 6 and to imprisonment for 6 months. - (4) It is a defence for a person charged with an offence under subsection (3) to prove that the person did not know and had no reason to believe- - (a) that the funds or other financial assets or economic resources concerned were or were to be made available to, or for the benefit of, a relevant person or a relevant entity; or - (b) that the person was dealing with funds or other financial assets or economic resources belonging to, or owned or controlled by, a relevant person or a relevant entity. - (5) A person is not to be regarded as having contravened subsection (2) by reason only of having credited an account belonging to, or owned or controlled by, a relevant person or a relevant entity with- - (a) interest or other earnings due on that account; or - (b) payment due under contracts, agreements or obligations that arose before the date on which the person or entity became a relevant person or a relevant entity. - (6) In this section-
+Part 2 Sectio Part 2 Section 2 L.N.
+158 of 2016 B3131 Part 2 (b) on summary conviction to a fine at level 6 and to imprisonment for 6 months.
+2. Prohibitions Prohibition against making available funds, etc. or dealing with (4) It is a defence for a person charged with an offence under subsection (3) to prove that the person did not know and had no reason to believe- - funds, etc. (1) This section applies to- (a) a person acting in the HKSAR; and (a) that the funds or other financial assets or economic resources concerned were or were to be made available to, or for the benefit of, a relevant person or a relevant entity; or (b) a person acting outside the HKSAR who is- (i) both a Hong Kong permanent resident and a Chinese national; or (ii) a body incorporated or constituted under the (b) that the person was dealing with funds or other financial assets or economic resources belonging to, or owned or controlled by, a relevant person or a relevant entity. law of the HKSAR.
+(2) Except under the authority of a licence- (a) a person must not make available, directly or indirectly, any funds or other financial assets or (5) A person is not to be regarded as having contravened subsection (2) by reason only of having credited an account belonging to, or owned or controlled by, a relevant person or a relevant entity with- economic resources to, or for the benefit of, a relevant person or a relevant entity; and (b) a person (first-mentioned person) must not deal with, directly or indirectly, any funds or other financial assets or economic resources belonging to, or owned (a) interest or other earnings due on that account; or (b) payment due under contracts, agreements or obligations that arose before the date on which the person or entity became a relevant person or a relevant entity. or controlled by, a relevant person or a relevant entity, and if the first-mentioned person is a relevant (6) / In this section-